PikusSpbSandbox/NodeJs-server/README.md

-# NodeJs-server
+# NodeJs-web-server-php
-Sample implementation of node.js server using express web server and PHP proxy for cheap hosting
+Sample implementation of node.js backend using express web server and PHP proxy (for cheap hosting)